-The EDA is an agency of the Federal Government which supports economic development initiatives.
-The EDA has programs which provide funding to eligible areas, typically determined through monitoring the distressed nature of a community or location.
-An area is considered distressed if it displays a greater unemployment percentage and/or lower median income than the national average over a 24 month period.
-The EDA offers various grant programs, with two primary tracks of planning and technical assistance or construction.
-Planning and technical assistance grants support economic development planning and ascertain an area's prosperity and resiliency as it relates to economic activity.
-Construction grants support investment in infrastructure to support and expand economic activity.
+USDA Rural Development operates in excess of 70 The EDA is an agency of the Federal Government which supports economic development initiatives.
+The programs which provide a host of opportunities that EDA has programs which provide funding to eligible include infrastructure expansion, energy production areas, typically determined through monitoring the and grid expansion, business innovation, and distressed nature of a community or location.
+An educational support, to name a few.
+The programs area is considered distressed if it displays a greater are developed to drive rural prosperity, through a staff that is well versed in handling a comprehensive unemployment percentage and/or lower median income than the national average over a 24 month approach to supporting communities through efficient period.
+The EDA offers various grant programs, with administration. two primary tracks of planning and technical assistance or construction.
+Planning and technical assistance Eligibility varies across programs and investigation through outreach and communication to USDA Rural grants support economic development planning and Development representatives is recommended in order ascertain an area's prosperity and resiliency as it relates to economic activity.
+Construction grants support to gain a full understanding of what is feasible. investment in infrastructure to support and expand economic activity.
 Construction grants are most often associated with water and sewer infrastructure expansion and revitalization.